spectrum-health-systems/myavatool-web-service/doc/man/manual-getting-started.md

   * .NET Framework 4.6+ installed
   * Access to your myAvatar™ environments from the Avatool Web Service via HTTPS

-# FIRST STEP: HOSTING MAWS AT YOUR ORGANIZATION
+# FIRST STEP: HOSTING MAWS
 The first step to using MAWS in your myAvatar™ environment is hosting the MAWS sourcecode at your organization, which is detailed [here](manual-hosting-maws.md).

 ***